macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: February 26, 2018

+**Today's Progress**: FileMaker Work yesterday.
+I implemented a search in a set of 3 different fields in a portal.
+The results are filtered as you type.
+Turns out my weather app didn't have a problem.
+The problem was with the weather server.
+Today I added code and pictures to change the background image depending on the weather.  #100DaysOfCode

+**Thoughts:** Good productive day.

+**Link to work:** not yet.

 ### Day 4: February 25, 2018

 **Today's Progress**: 3 hours work on my weather app.
 I got something wrong and broke the code.
 Tomorrow is debugging day. #100DaysOfCode